 Am I protected if I am asked to stop breastfeeding at work?.

 If your employer provides services to the public, your employer is also responsible for the actions of its employees.

 The law does not currently provide a right to time off at work to breastfeed but you have health and safety rights at work as an employee and the right to ask for flexible work.
-For more information, see the information sheet Continuing to breastfeed when you return to work.
+For more information, see Continuing to breastfeed on return to work.
 Employers are not obliged to provide facilities for expressing and storing milk but they may wish to as a matter of good practice and they must take steps to protect the health and safety of an employee who is breastfeeding on return to work.